shinomineko/k8s/k8s.md

 class: middle, center

-Oh btw this slide is open-source, you can find it [here](https://github.com/shinomineko/k8s).
-All comments are appreciated.
+Oh btw this slide is open-source, you can find it at [github.com/shinomineko/k8s](https://github.com/shinomineko/k8s)

+All comments are appreciated